 - Slightly longer muzzles

-Here you can see characteristics of the French Bulldog.
+Here you can see the characteristics of the French Bulldog.
 Note in the following video how closely the Frenchton resembles the Frenchie.

 What are variations from the Boston Terrier?